timvisee/cant-touch-this-project/pres-final/index.md

 * Touchless control {easier, faster} vs traditional controls?
 * Touchless control sophisticated enough?

-## Answers
+## Multiple sensors
-* No, but visual feedback may decrease the learning time
-* For now, no. It is not faster for experienced users anyway
-* For now, no. The platform can support all gestures in the future
+* Possible to combine multiple sensors?

-* No, the SDK is proprietary.
-Extension is impossible
+No, the SDK is proprietary.
+Extension is not possible.
+But other sensors can be used.

+## Multiple fingers
+* Possible to use multiple fingers?

-* Yes, the sensors gives data of all fingers
+Yes, the sensors gives data of all fingers.
+Implementation defines what is possible.

+## Learning curve
+* Learning curve of touchless control steep?

+Unanswered.
+Visual feedback probably decreases the learning time.

+## {easier,faster} / Sophisticated
+**Unanswered:**

+* Touchless control `{easier,faster}` vs traditional controls?
+* Touchless control sophisticated enough?

 # Demo